agude/agude.github.io/_drafts/2022-05-16-i_still_love_hjkl.md

 with the logic of what the code describes than when I'm jumping quickly around the file.

-If you think about it, Vim is designed for this type of editing: you spend very little time in insert mode typing code into the editor, instead you spend most of your time in another mode.
-And I find the lazy scrolling around of `hjkl` to fit perfectly into this flow.
+If you think about it, this is exactly the type of editing Vim was designed for.
+Unlike most editors where you can just type and insert characters, Vim forces you to decide that you are going to make an insertion and then move to insert mode to do it.
+Then you immediately leave insert mode.
+Vim expects you to spend only part of your time writing, it expects you to spend a lot of time reading, reorganizing, and navigating your code.
+And I find the lazy scrolling of `hjkl` to fit perfectly with this philosophy.